googleapis/java-bigtable-hbase/RELEASING.md

 1. Make sure the team agrees that it is time to release.

+2. Run `mvn clean` on your branch.

-2. Run `releasetool start`.
+3. Run `releasetool start`.
 Select "minor" or "patch" for the release type.
 This will bump the artifact versions, ask you to edit release notes, and create the release pull request.
    You can either edit the release notes in your editor or wait until a PR is created on GitHub to edit there.